Verovian-LMS/vlms/docs/user-guide.md

 ## Learning with MedMaster

 ### Navigating Course Content
-- Use the course sidebar to navigate between modules and lectures
+- Use the course sidebar to navigate between modules and lessons
 - Track your progress with completion indicators
 - Use the search function to find specific topics

-### Video Lecture Controls
+### Video Lesson Controls
 - Play/pause: Use the play button or spacebar
 - Adjust volume: Use the volume slider
 - Change playback speed: Select from 0.5x to 2x speed